 Some species of horse flies have two generations per year in coastal Georgia.
 Most species of horse flies and deer flies have a 1-year life cycle.
 However, in some cases, 2 or 3 years may be necessary to complete development.
 In other cases, a full generation and a partial second are produced within a single year.

-Horse flies and deer flies have a few reported parasites and predators, but these natural enemies are relatively ineffective as control agents.
+Horse flies and deer flies have a few reported parasites and predators.
+However, these natural enemies are not effective as true control agents.
 Chemical control of horse flies and deer flies is difficult.
 Some repellents give temporary relief but are not extremely effective.
 There are non-chemical adhesive strips or "traps" that can be attached to hats and are reported to be somewhat effective in catching deer flies.

-Large-scale pesticide applications to control adult horse flies and deer flies have only been moderately successful.
-Examples of such pesticides can be found in the North Carolina Agricultural Chemicals Manual.
+Large-scale pesticide applications to control adult horse flies and deer flies are only moderately successful primarily because it is difficult/impossible to identify their actual breeding sites.
+Examples of pesticides that can be used are found in the North Carolina Agricultural Chemicals Manual.
 Always read the label and follow directions and safety precautions.
-Treatment of salt marshes to control larvae is impractical because of the large areas which larvae inhabit.
+Treatment of bogs, marshes and low-lying areas to control larvae is impractical because of the large areas which larvae inhabit.
 Box traps for horse flies apparently help reduce horse fly populations in small areas such as home yards and campgrounds, particularly if high vegetation on the perimeter limits fly infiltration to relatively narrow fly-ways or fly-paths.
 Box traps have 4 shiny black sides, 16 x 32 inches, suspended by legs 24 inches from the soil.
 The top of the box trap is a 32 x 32 inch metal screen.
 Do not use a plastic screen as it can be damaged by birds.
 At the bottom, 2 rectangular 32 x 20 inch screens are fastened on opposite sides and slanted upward so that a 0.53 inch slot is left for the flies to crawl into the trap.
 The attractiveness of such a trap is enhanced by suspending under the trap and 4 to 6 inches above the soil a 14-to-16 inch ball painted shiny black.
 Vegetation should be kept low around the trap.
+With deer flies, some success has been achieved using blue-colored cups or buckets covered with glue (such as "Tangle Trap").
+An example of these traps can be found at The Trolling Deer Fly Trap website.

 Publication date: May 1, 2001